 Development of Microgrids for Outlying Regions

 Economic development in Guyana’s outlying regions is stymied by a lack of reliable electricity.
-These areas often have small populations, however, their locations and/or natural resources make them attractive sites for investment.
-GPL loses approximately 26 percent of the power it generates due to inefficiencies in power grid and transmission lines.
-The GoG is exploring microgrids as a potential low cost, clean energy solution, to address outlying region’s energy demands while reducing the grid congestion and peak loads on the main grid.
+These areas often have small populations, however their locations and/or natural resources make them attractive sites for investment.
+GPL loses approximately 26 percent of the power it generates due to inefficiencies in the power grid and transmission lines.
+The GoG is rolling out microgrids as a potential low cost, clean energy solution to address outlying regions’ energy demands while reducing the grid congestion and peak loads on the main grid.
+In 2023, the GoG requested bids for solar PV projects and this trend is likely to continue into 2024 as the government expands its renewable energy transition.

 Development of Hydropower

-A keystone project for the current GoG is the development of the 165 MW Amalia Falls hydropower project in the interior of the country, which it tendered and awarded to China Railway Group Limited in January 2022, but which has run into issues with financing.
+A key project for the GoG is the development of the 165 MW Amalia Falls hydropower project which is located in the interior of the country.
+Originally, the project was awarded to the China Railway Group Limited in January 2022, however, it ran into financing issues, causing the government of Guyana and China Railways to part ways in July 2022.
 Due to its extensive river networks the GoG is exploring other hydropower developments to meet the growing energy demands of the country.

 Development of Wind and Solar Farms

 Guyana has tax concessions and capital write-offs available for wind and solar farm investments.
 While Guyana’s geographic location makes offshore wind a viable alternative, current regulatory hurdles are likely to stymie investment in this technology.
-Solar power generation units are attractive options for companies that wish to avoid the unreliable, and expensive, central electricity grid.
-Two major banks have installed solar panels and have seen a significant reduction in their operating expenses due to use of solar power.
+Solar power generation units are attractive options for companies that wish to avoid the unreliable and expensive central electricity grid.
+For example, two major banks have installed solar panels on their buildings and have reported significantly reducing their energy costs.
 The GoG plans to construct several solar farm projects by 2025.

 The GoG seeks to increase energy efficiency across the economy and spur private sector investment by offering incentives like an accelerated capital depreciation for deployment of technologies which reduce operational costs and increase profitability for many companies.